 THE BRAND PROFILE

-The brand profile gives you a better idea of who you’re working with.
-It’s useful to have such first-hand knowledge, since you might not be able to obtain them from just your own research.
+The brand profile gives you a better idea of who you are working with.
+It’s useful to have such first-hand knowledge, since you might not be able to obtain them from your research.

 What industry is your brand in?